 How to Stop Chasing Riding Lesson Payments

 Manual bank transfer chasing, awkward WhatsApp reminders, customers who always owe a bit — there is a better way.
-And while you're fixing the process, you might also be able to cut your payment fees significantly.
+And while you're fixing the process, you can also cut your payment fees significantly.

 If you run a riding school, payment chasing is probably one of the most draining parts of the job.
 Not because any individual conversation is that bad, but because it never stops.
 Someone always owes something.
 Someone always “forgot to transfer it.”
 Someone's block booking ran out two weeks ago and they haven't noticed.